No-prior Bayes reIMagined: probabilistic approximations of inferential models: Example: Behrens--Fisher problem

 \section{Example: Behrens--Fisher problem}

-For brevity, I only give one detailed illustration of the inner probabilistic approximation here, but two additional examples are presented in Appendix~\ref{A:examples}.

 Few examples have deeper practical and historical relevance than the {\em Behrens--Fisher problem} \citep{fisher1935a, fisher1939}.
 The original problem is simple to state: independent samples of size $n_1$ and $n_2$, respectively, are available from two distinct normal populations, $\nm(\Theta_{11}, \Theta_{12}^2)$ and $\nm(\Theta_{21}, \Theta_{22}^2)$, with $\Theta=(\Theta_{11}, \Theta_{12}, \Theta_{21}, \Theta_{22})$ unknown, and the goal is marginal inference on the difference $\Phi = m(\Theta) = \Theta_{21}-\Theta_{11}$ of the two means.
-The problem is straightforward if the two variances are known or if their ratio is known, but the fully unknown variance case has remained elusive, i.e., lots of candidate solutions are available but, despite its apparent simplicity and practical relevance, there is no consensus on which solution is ``right'' or ``best.''
-For a review of the problem and various solutions, see \citet{kimcohen1998}.
+The problem is straightforward if the two variances are known or if their ratio is known, but the fully unknown variance case has remained elusive---lots of candidate solutions are available but there's no consensus on which solution is ``right'' or ``best.''
+See \citet{kimcohen1998} for a review.

-By far the most widely used solution to the Behrens--Fisher problem is the modification of the basic Student-t pivot with the degrees of freedom approximations due to \citet{welch1938, welch1947}; this is implemented in R's {\tt t.test} function.
-Other standard approaches include the simple-but-conservative solution proposed by \citet{hsu1938} and \citet{scheffe1970}, and the Bayesian solution proposed by \citet{jeffreys1940}, based on the right Haar prior for $\Theta$, which is mathematically equivalent to Fisher's fiducial solution.
-Ironically, the solution proposed by Jeffreys is different from the Bayesian solution based on the Jeffreys prior, both in its construction and its performance.
+By far the most widely used solution to the Behrens--Fisher problem is the modification of the basic Student-t pivot with the degrees of freedom approximations due to \citet{welch1938}; this is implemented in R's {\tt t.test}.
+Other standard approaches include the simple-but-conservative solution in \citet{scheffe1970} and the Bayesian solution proposed by \citet{jeffreys1940}, based on the right Haar prior for $\Theta$, which is equivalent to Fisher's fiducial solution.
+Ironically, the solution proposed by Jeffreys is different from the Bayesian solution based on the Jeffreys prior.